nerdo/react-component-boilerplate/README.md

 Edit `package.json`.
 Find and change the name, description, author, repository, license, etc. to values appropriate for your library.
-You should also probably do a find in files to find references to `Boilerplate` and rename any of those boilerplate files to the name of your component.
+You should also probably do a find in files to find references to `Boilerplate` and rename any of those files to the name of your component.

 Don't forget to also change the `README.md` and `LICENSE` files.

 ## Testing
+The boilerplate is configured with [Jest](https://jestjs.io) and [react-testing-library](https://github.com/testing-library/react-testing-library) which are [recommended testing tools for React](https://reactjs.org/docs/testing.html).

+To run tests, simply run...
 ```
 npm run test
 ```

-...which simply runs `jest`... need I say more? :)
+...which runs `jest`

 ## Workflow
 Source code for the library should reside in the `src` directory.